RobesGael/Cybersecurity-Penetration-Testing-Lab-Internal-Network-Web-Applications-/README.md

-## Phase 6: Post-Exploitation Analysis
+## Phase 6 – Post‑Exploitation Analysis

-Objectives
+#### Objectives

-Assess potential business impact and attack paths.
+- Determine the extent of access, data exposure, and privilege escalation opportunities.

+- Evaluate how an attacker could leverage compromised assets to deepen their foothold.

-Potential Impacts
+#### Potential Impacts
-Unauthorized administrative access
+- Unauthorized administrative access:
+Compromised tokens, sessions, or credentials may allow attackers to escalate privileges and gain full administrative control.

-Sensitive data exposure
+- Sensitive data exposure:
+Access to user profiles, emails, password hashes, roles, and internal documents increases the risk of data breaches.

-Financial fraud
+- Financial fraud:
+Manipulation of business logic, transactions, or user accounts could result in unauthorized purchases or financial loss.

-Account compromise
+- Account compromise:
+Extracted tokens or credentials can be used to impersonate users, take over accounts, or perform malicious actions.

-Loss of data integrity
+- Loss of data integrity:
+Attackers may alter, delete, or corrupt data, impacting operational reliability and trust.

-Potential lateral movement opportunities
+- Potential lateral movement opportunities:
+Access to internal tokens, APIs, or backend services may allow pivoting deeper into the environment.

 ## Phase 7: Reporting